chike0905/blockchain/testscripts/README.md

 # Tests
-This directory is for tests by Docoker-compose.
+This directory is for tests by Docker-compose.

 ## Enviroment
 - docker 17.12.0